-"Sensitive Data" means Personal Data specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership (including trade union-related views or activities), sex life (including personal sexuality), information on social security measures, the commission or alleged commission of any offense, any proceedings for any offense committed or alleged to have been committed by the individual or the disposition of such proceedings, or the sentence of any court in such proceedings (including administrative proceedings and criminal sanctions).
+"Sensitive Data" means Personal Data specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership (including trade union-related views or activities), sex life (including personal sexuality), information on social security measures, the commission or alleged commission of any offence, any proceedings for any offence committed or alleged to have been committed by the individual or the disposition of such proceedings or the sentence of any court in such proceedings (including administrative proceedings and criminal sanctions).

 Verisign’s Privacy Shield certification, along with additional information about the Privacy Shield, can be found at https://www.privacyshield.gov/.
 For more information about Verisign’s processing of Consumer Personal Data collected by Verisign from Consumers’ when visiting Verisign’s websites, please visit Verisign’s Privacy Statement located at http://www.verisign.com/privacy-center/index.xhtml.